sequenceiq/blog/source/_posts/2014-08-05-launch-docker-containers-on-azure.markdown

 ###Docker ready base VM image

 First of all you need a base image with Docker installed - thus for that we have built and made available an Ubuntu 14.04 image with Docker installed.
-Apart from Docker, to build a a fully dynamic and `service discovery` aware Docker cluster we needed [jq](http://stedolan.github.io/jq/) and [ bridge-utils](http://www.linuxfromscratch.org/blfs/view/svn/basicnet/bridge-utils.html).
+Apart from Docker, to build a fully dynamic and `service discovery` aware Docker cluster we needed [jq](http://stedolan.github.io/jq/) and [ bridge-utils](http://www.linuxfromscratch.org/blfs/view/svn/basicnet/bridge-utils.html).

 Once this base image is created you will need to make it public and re-usable.
 In order to do that the image has to be published in [VMdepot](http://vmdepot.msopentech.com/List/Index).
-When you are about to use an image from VM depot, and create a VM based on that you will need to copy it in your own storage account - not that doing it at first time this can be a slow process (20-25 minutes, copying the 30 GB image).
+When you are about to use an image from VM depot, and create a VM based on that you will need to copy it in your own storage account - note that doing it at first time this can be a slow process (20-25 minutes, copying the 30 GB image).

 ###Dynamic networking